-If desired, the pattern can always be changed manually.
+If desired, the pattern can be changed manually after the measured.

-• If you are using Timing Gates In-Ground, the gate pattern depends on your SmarTracks location.
-If you are unsure about the gate pattern of your location, you can check it on the free SmarTracks Run app or on www.smartracks.run/locations.

-If you are using Timing Gates Mobile, please strictly adhere to the given pattern.
+- If you are using Timing Gates In-Ground, the gate pattern depends on your SmarTracks location.
+If you are unsure about the gate pattern of your location, you can check it on the free Smart Run app or on www.locations.smartracks.run. - If you are using Timing Gates Mobile, please strictly adhere to the given pattern.
 For example, if you set the pattern to 0-5-10-20m, then you have to place Timing Gates at 0m, 5m, 10m, and 20m.